A Nonprofit Guide to Virtual Fundraising Events in 2022

 Run Your Next Digital Conference Without a Hitch

-In this CFRE-accredited webinar, Nonprofit Leadership Coach, Mazarine Treyz, shares the tips and tricks she’s used to organize international virtual events and land big sponsorships each year
+In this CFRE-accredited webinar, Nonprofit Leadership Coach, Mazarine Treyz, shares the tips and tricks she’s used to organize international virtual events and land major sponsorships.

 The Benefits of a Virtual Fundraising Event